MacMeDan/macmedan.github.io/_posts/2016-11-20-Minimal-JSQMessagesViewController-Using-Swift-3.markdown

 categories: jekyll update
 ---

 I actively contribute to JSQMessagesViewController an Open Source Project that makes it super easy to get a "iMessages" like feature into your app.
 I like to keep up on the questions on [stackoverflow][stackoverflow] in regard to this.
 Often the first step is the hardest.
-Many users have different levels of experience, education and understanding and Since I am a Swift Nut we will exospore implementing it in Swift.
+Many users have different levels of experience, education and understanding and Since I am a Swift Nut we'll explore implementing it in Swift.

 So I will outline the minimum you have to do to get this up and running. 🏃